 Like petunias, geraniums can be traditional or modern.
 A classic red geranium in a terracotta pot will always be in style, but why not try a salmon variety with lime-green leaves?
 Another new introduction pairs crisp white and Kelly green leaves with scarlet petals, and still others have a blend of shades in each flower.
 The new interspecific varieties are bred for even more heat tolerance and the intense colors are eye-catching.
 A little bit old and a little bit new, geraniums have something for everyone… and they are easy to propagate to bring in for the winter.

 Just about everyone has grown a marigold from seed at some point, and it’s that ease that makes them so appealing.
 Diminutive dwarf varieties are great in the front of a bed and the taller French varieties are a solid choice for containers and vegetable gardens.
 For serious impact, try the large-flowering African types- plants can reach 2.5” and blossoms up to 5” across.
 Bees love marigolds, so expect to share your flowers.
-If not deadheaded regularly, marigolds are likely to re-seed themselves and become a permanent part of the landscape (for better or worse!)periwinkle
+If not deadheaded regularly, marigolds are likely to re-seed themselves and become a permanent part of the landscape (for better or worse!)

 Periwinkle